ShayanAbedi/myShows/ProjectDescription.md

     -MyShows helps you find the information about your favorite shows all in one place.
-    -You can search by show name and it will display you the information such as: Cast, when is the next episode, Gallery, news, etc.
+    -You can search by show name and it will display you the information such as Cast, when is the next episode, Gallery, news, etc.

 ## What is your motivation for creating this project?